andy-dev/elapser/README.md

    Elapser.time_calc("2015-02-13 00:36:46 UTC")
    #=> 9 weeks ago # Consider this was posted 2015-04-13
 ```
- Note: If you are using created_at from active record, make sure you call to_s
+ Note: If you are using created_at from active record, make sure you call to_s, for example:
-   For Example:

 ```ruby
     Elapser.time_calc(todo.created_at.to_s)